qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 you may previously only know from graphics programs:

 * **Normal**: This is the standard blend mode, which uses the alpha channel of the top pixel to blend with the pixel beneath it.
-The colors aren`t mixed.
+The colors aren't mixed.
 * **Lighten**: This selects the maximum of each component from the foreground and background pixels.
 Be aware that the results tend to be jagged and harsh.
 * **Screen**: Light pixels from the source are painted over the destination, while